ryusterakiba/ryusterakiba.github.io/_pages/research.md

 <p align="justify">

-There exist oceans outside of Earth in our solar system within icy moons.
-These oceans, for example inside Europa or Enceladus, are exciting places to look for habitable environments for extraterrestrial life.
+There exist liquid water oceans outside of Earth in our solar system.
+These oceans within icy moons, such as Europa or Enceladus, are exciting places to look for habitable, extraterrestrial environments.
 Much remains unknown about these oceans, such as the thickness of the overlying ice shell, the properties of the salty ocean, and what processes are occuring at the seafloor.
 It is an exciting time to be looking at Ocean Worlds, as ESA's JUICE mission just successfully launched and NASA's Europa Clipper is expected to launch soon.
+Meanwhile, I believe it is worthwhile to look processes that occur in Earth's oceans beneath ice sheets and on the deep seafloor.

 </p>